-And this is also not an especially easy list of questions to answer when you have the creatives waiting out in the hallway.
+And this isn’t an especially easy list of questions to answer when the creatives are waiting out in the hallway.

 And with this particular agency, distinctiveness was always particularly challenging as the agency creatives openly shared their ‘inspiration sources’ that they used to put the idea together.